AnAllergyToAnalogy/CalendarFacts/README.md

 # CalendarFacts
-A calendar fact generator based on an XKCD commic strip.
+A calendar fact generator based on an XKCD comic strip.

 https://xkcd.com/1930/